 How do I include probiotics and prebiotics into my pet's diet?

 Remember, probiotics and prebiotics are not the same thing.
 Therefore you need to consider how to include them separately, although some products do contain both.

 If you're looking to include probiotics into your floofs diet there are a number of different options.
 From probiotic pastes and tablets, to liquids and foods.
 Having experienced it ourselves, we know getting your pet to eat a tablet can be tricky.
 That's why we chose it to add it to all our tasty dry food recipes.
 Meaning your cunning kitty or pooch doesn't even notice they're eating it.
-If you do opt for a probiotic-packed food, make sure to clarify that the bacteria has been added after the food's been cooked.
+If you do opt for a probiotic cat food or probiotic dog food, make sure to clarify that the bacteria has been added after the food's been cooked.
 If not, the probiotics won't work as the live bacteria would have been killed during the cooking process (any higher than 46C and they're destroyed).